-Now with over 4,500 members from all over the world, EASL is an influential international organisation.
+Now with over 5,500 members from all over the world, EASL is an influential international organisation.
 It attracts the foremost hepatology experts as members and has an impressive track record in promoting research in liver disease, supporting wider education, and promoting changes in European liver policy.

 Leadership & Governance

-Nurse and AHPs Task Force
+Nurses and AHPs Task Force

 Objectives of the group

-The group meets twice a year: once at the International Liver Congress™ and at the EASL Office in order to plan and organise activities.
+The group meets twice a year, once at EASL Congress and again at the EASL Office, to plan and organise its activities.

 For more information on the Task Force or to ask a question, please contact us at firstname.lastname@example.org